 Biological research approval

 The Biological Safety program and the Institutional Biosafety Committee (IBC) oversee and approve research involving biohazards and procedures for procurement, use, storage, transportation and disposal of biohazardous material.
-See Biological Research Approval for more information.
+Visit the Biological Research Approval webpage for more information.

 Risk assessment and hazard identification

 Each Principal Investigator (PI) is responsible for performing a risk assessment of his or her work to identify hazards.
 The risk assessment helps determine which biohazard containment and laboratory practices are appropriate.
-See Biological Risk Assessment for more information, including Risk Groups and Biological Safety Levels.
+Refer to Biological Risk Assessment for more information, including Risk Groups and Biological Safety Levels.

 Biosafety laboratory inspections